kupehtci/DOCUMENTATION/NETWORKING/TLS.md

 ### CA - Certificate Authority

-The certificate authority is some well-know institutions or tech companies that signs, issues and verificates certificates for other actors.
+The certificate authority is some well-know institutions or tech companies that signs, issues and verifies certificates for other actors.

 #### THE CIA TRIAD